kgruiz/Recapit/README.md

 ### API key, free tier, and billing

 You must supply a Gemini API key via `GEMINI_API_KEY`.
-Google provides a free tier for Gemini 2.5 Flash and Flash‑Lite (input/output tokens are “Free of charge” up to published limits); you can use that by creating a standalone key in Google AI Studio and **not** attaching it to a Cloud project with billing.
+Google provides a free tier for Gemini 2.5 Flash and Flash‑Lite (input/output tokens are “Free of charge” up to published limits).
+You can use that by creating a standalone key in Google AI Studio and **not** attaching it to a Cloud project with billing.
 Keys linked to a billed Cloud project are charged after free limits.
 See the [official pricing page](https://ai.google.dev/gemini-api/docs/pricing) for details and current limits.
-Even on the free tier, this tool still shows token counts and estimated dollar cost in its summary; that estimate reflects list pricing and doesn’t change your free/paid status.
+Even on the free tier, this tool still shows token counts and estimated dollar cost in its summary, and that estimate reflects list pricing and doesn’t change your free/paid status.

 ## Configuration